TrellixVulnTeam/swahilipython_SCMU/Doc/library/shutil.rst

                # XXX What about devices, sockets etc.?
            except OSError as why:
                errors.append((srcname, dstname, str(why)))
-           # catch the Error from the recursive copytree so that we can
+           # catch the Error kutoka the recursive copytree so that we can
            # continue with other files
            except Error as err:
                errors.extend(err.args[0])